slideflow/slideflow/docs-source/source/training.rst

 Once your hyperparameter settings have been chosen you may begin training using the ``train`` function.
 Documentation of the function is given below:

-.. autofunction:: slideflow.SlideflowProject.train
+.. autofunction:: slideflow.project.Project.train
    :noindex:

 If you used the ``HyperParameters`` class to configure a single combination of parameters, pass this object via the ``hyperparameters`` argument.
 If you configured a hyperparameter sweep, set the ``batch_file`` argument to the name of your hyperparameter sweep file (saved by default to 'batch_train.tsv').

 Your outcome variable(s) are specified with the ``outcome_label_headers`` argument.
 You may filter slides for training using the ``filter`` argument, as previously described.

 For example, to train using only slides labeled as "train" in the "dataset" column, with the outcome variable defined by the column "category", use the following syntax: